rossaddison/yii2-house2house/README.md

 **Installation of roles and permissions by migrations**

-To install the above auth tables through a migration instead of through the auth.sql file, use the following command.
+To install the above auth tables through a migration instead of through the auth.sql file, the namespace or path has now been included in the  **console/config/main.php controllerMap** command migrate-db-namespaced.

-    yii migrate-db-rbac (windows with php path in environment settings)

-Note the **yii migrate-db-rbac** command is included in the **console/config/main.php controllerMap** as a key-value pair.
 The auth migrations necessary for filling the rbac auth tables are in:

     console/migrations/auth

-To fill the rbac auth tables with roles and permissions relevant to this software: Perform the following command:

-    yii migrate-db-rbac-fill (windows with php path in environment settings)

 **Why are the auth tables important?**

 They are the soul of RBAC (Role Based Access Control).
 After the admininstrator has done 'his thing', the auth_assignment table indicates the admin's decision that has occurred between the user table and the auth_item a.k.a permissions table with its buddy the auth_item_child table or 'role and permissions table' and the result ... in the auth_assignment table is a lonely user_id digit (that has so much significance in his home town the 'user table') with its companion and close associate, a simple role with all its potential.

-So this command will create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, policing partners, ready to flex their roles and administer 'allowed to' and 'denied' permissions.
+So the **yii migrate-db-namespaced** command will create a bare-bones auth_assignment table, desperately hungry to track admin decisions, and a powerful duo, the auth_item and auth_item_child, policing partners, ready to flex their roles and administer 'allowed to' and 'denied' permissions.
 The auth_rule table is for finer conditions.

-    php yii migrate-db-rbac (linux)

-    yii migrate-db-rbac (windows with php path in environment settings)

-To fill the auth tables use the following commands:

-    php yii migrate-db-rbac-fill (linux)

-    yii migrate-db-rbac-fill (windows with php path in environment settings)

-To install the subscription tables, if you intend to remove the Subscription Free Privilege to a particular user(s), run the following command:

-    php yii migrate-db-paypal (linux)
-    yii migrate-db-paypal (windows with php path in environment settings)
+This command also creates the sjaakp/pluto user table and the works tables, and also the paypal tables which although not possibly used are important for the package to run.

  **Windows Batch Installation**
  WAMP - click on wamp_fill_database_db.bat